Postcrossing Community Guidelines

 The goal of Postcrossing is to connect the world via real mail, by allowing you to exchange postcards with other random members around the world.

 The Community Guidelines are in place to help you understand what it means to be part of Postcrossing.
-Please note that your use of Postcrossing is subject to the Guidelines below and our Terms of Service.
+Please note that your use of Postcrossing is subject both to these Guidelines and our Terms of Service.

 - Send your postcards.